SciFracX/FractionalCalculus.jl/docs/src/index.md

 ## Contributing

+The development of FractionalCalculus.jl is on GitHub, please report bugs or send pull requests to help FractionalCalculus.jl grow.

-## Please note
+## Acknowledge

-**FractionalCalculus.jl** is built upon the hard work of numerous scientific researchers, I sincerely appreciate what they have done to help the development of science and technology.
+**FractionalCalculus.jl** is built upon the hard work of many scientific researchers, I sincerely appreciate what they have done to help the development of science and technology.

 !!! info "WIP"
 		FractionalCalculus.jl is under heavy construction, some API or docs might change a lot.